May 09, 2023 / Educational

 • Quick pickle – Make sure your clasp is only in the pickle long enough to remove oxidation and flux.
 Any long and the steel will react with the acid and can cause copper plating.

-You can see why lobster clasps are a great option for finishing off your jewelry.
+You can see why lobster claw clasps are a great option for finishing off your jewelry.
 They come with a lot of benefits, like variety, durability, and usability, with few draw backs.

 You May Also Like These Articles:

-Tips for Chain Finishing
+Tips for Making Chain Necklaces & Bracelets

 Types of Jewelry Clasps